tc39/proposal-shadowrealm/explainer.md

 Realms execute code with the same JavaScript heap as the surrounding context where the Realm is created.
 Code runs synchronously in the same thread.
 Note: The surrounding context is often referenced as the _incubator realm_ within this proposal.

 Same-origin iframes also create a new global object which is synchronously accessible.
-Realms differ from same-origin iframes by omitting Web APIs such as the DOM.
+Realms differ from same-origin iframes by omitting Web APIs such as the DOM, and async config for code injected through dynamic imports.
+Problems related to identity discontinuity exist in iframes but are not a possibility in Realms as object values are not transferred cross-realms in user land.
+The only connection exists internally through wrapped functions.

 Sites like Salesforce.com make extensive use of same-origin iframes to create such global objects.
 Our experience with same-origin iframes motivated us to steer this proposal forward, which has the following advantages: